Alan Trejo Player Props: Rockies vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 27th in the league with a collective 7.7 strikeouts per nine innings.
+- The Brewers pitching staff is 25th in MLB with a collective 7.9 strikeouts per nine innings.

-- Brewers pitchers combine to surrender 30 total home runs at a clip of 1.1 per game (to rank 11th in baseball).
+- Brewers pitchers combine to rank 12th in baseball in home runs given up (32 total, 1.1 per game).

-- Peralta makes the start for the Brewers, his sixth of the season.
-He is 3-2 with a 3.14 ERA and 31 strikeouts in 28 2/3 innings pitched.
+- The Brewers are sending Lauer (3-2) out to make his sixth start of the season.
+He is 3-2 with a 5.19 ERA and 23 strikeouts in 26 2/3 innings pitched.

-- The right-hander last pitched on Wednesday against the Detroit Tigers, when he tossed six innings, allowing no earned runs while giving up four hits.
+- His last appearance came on Tuesday, April 25 against the Detroit Tigers, when the lefty went three innings, surrendering four earned runs while allowing eight hits.

+- The 27-year-old has put up an ERA of 5.19, with 8 strikeouts per nine innings, in five games this season.
+Opponents are batting .287 against him.

 © 2023 Data Skrive.
 All rights reserved.